thisbeyond/solid-select/README.md

 - [x] A high level `Select` component that can be configured with either a static or dynamic list of options.
 - [x] Support for single value selection or multiple value selection.
-- [x] `createFilterable` helper for filtering options based on input value (complete with match highlighting).
+- [x] `createOptions` helper for configuring filterable options based on input value (complete with match highlighting).
 Works with lists of plain strings or can be passed a 'key' to filter against lists of objects.
+Can also be used to configure creating new options on the fly.
 - [x] Opt-in sensible default styling.
 Customise easily or style from scratch.
 - [x] Composable building blocks to create your own control.
 - [x] Lower level `createSelect` primitive if you just want the core logic.